michaelneuper/website/content/posts/efficient-latex-editing-with-emacs/index.md

 Additionally, you'll also need a language server for LaTeX installed.
 The two most popular ones are [TexLab](https://github.com/latex-lsp/texlab) and [Digestif](https://github.com/astoff/digestif).
 The choice between the two ultimately comes down to personal preference, and you'll have to look at their features and decide for yourself which one you prefer.
-I prefer TexLab, but it you want to use Digestif instead, you can add the following line to your `config.el`:
+I prefer _TexLab_, but it you want to use _Digestif_ instead, you can add the following line to your `config.el`:

 ```emacs-lisp
 (setq lsp-tex-server 'digestif)